SuhruthY/Python21/top10.md

 -

-For more details see [GitHub Repository](https://github.com/3D-soul/FirstFifty).
+For more details see [First Fifity](https://3d-soul.github.io/FirstFifty/).